dprog-philippe-docourt/django-qr-code/README.md

 The source code on [GitHub](https://github.com/dprog-philippe-docourt/django-qr-code) contains a simple demo app.
 Please check out the templates folder (in qr_code_demo/templates/qr_code_demo) for examples.

+## Notes
+The SVG is the default image format.
+It is a vectorial format so it can be scaled as wanted.
+However, it has two drawbacks.
+The size is not given in pixel, so you do not know the number of pixels it will occupy.
+The format is less compact than PNG and results in a larger HTML content.
+Note that a base64 PNG is less compressible than a SVG tag, so it might not matter that much of you use HTML compression on your web server.

+SVG has [broad support](http://caniuse.com/#feat=svg) now and it will work properly on any modern web browser.

 ## Demo Application
 If you want to try this app, you may want to use the demo application shipped alongside the source code.